Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 Full disclosure: I can't blame the looking-over-the-top thing entirely on the sunlight.
 Part of it is my multi-focal lenses necessary for my aging eyes.

-If you already wear glasses but don't want transitional lenses, how about purchasing hiking sunglasses to fit over them?
+If you already wear glasses but don't want transitional lenses, how about purchasing hiking sunglasses to fit over your prescription pair of lenses?

-In really sunny conditions I wear a pair of sunglasses called FitOvers over my transitional lenses!
+In really sunny conditions I wear a pair of sunglasses called FitOvers right over my transitional lenses!

 It pays to investigate that option here before purchasing a pricey pair of pretty eye protectors.

-Please, after all that work to find the perfect pair, don't leave your sunglasses on a rock at your lunch spot.
+After all that work to find the perfect pair, don't put your sunglasses on a rock and then walk away.

 Every summer hiking season I count at least 5 pairs of sunglasses (some of them with prescription lenses), left behind by inattentive hikers.